 It's really sitting down and coming up with your unique angle.

 For you guys, what is it about whatever it is that you're working on right now that you can do to make you stand out?

 What do you see in the marketplace that is missing, that you wish existed?

 That's what I did for Elevation in the finance spaces.

-I noticed everything out there was newsletter, it was all text.
+I noticed everything out there was a newsletter, it was all text.

 There was no video, there was no personality.

-The smartest guys in finance tend to be the most dull and the most boring to read or listen to.
+The smartest guys in finance tend to be the dullest and the most boring to read or listen to.

 There was no genuine, just normal person who was just stating the obvious that everybody else was thinking and providing an authentic solution to that.